dantleech/blog/content/posts/2025/12-28-the-year-this-year.md

 ![](/images/2025-12-28/poznan.png)
 *Poznan*

 October saw me **cycling** (more on that later) to Mannheim to attend the [Unkonf](https://unkonf.de/en) (and to have a cycling holiday).
-This saw me giving or conducting an impromptu and rambling talk about XDebug TUI and Rust for 45 minutes (I thought I'd be talking for 15).
+I volunteered to give (what I thought would be a 15 minute) lightening talk but it turned into an impromptu and rambling talk about Debug TUI and Rust for 45 minutes.

 ![](/images/2025-12-28/unkonf.png)
 *Unkonf Mannheim*

 My final conference of the year was the November Symfony Con in Amsterdam.
 I paid for this via. my company and was able to reconnect with lots of people I hadn't seen in a long time.
 I made another attempt at the Amsterdam Parkrun and did somewhat [better](https://www.parkrun.co.nl/amsterdamsebos/results/208/).

 ## Sports